Rafael Nadal: Attitude and demeanor

 Freezing cold water.
 I do this before every match.
 It's the point before the point of no return.
 Under the cold shower I enter a new space in which I feel my power and resilience grow.
 I'm a different man when I emerge.
 I'm activated.
 I'm in "the flow"...
 Nothing else exists but the battle ahead.

 — –Nadal, on his pre-match rituals.

 Despite his success, his uncle Toni ensured that Nadal remained as normal, modest, and down to earth as possible and believed these qualities had a tremendous impact on his results and motivation.
 He rarely if ever touted his achievements, refused to put down his rivals, and lingered after matches and practices to sign autographs.
-For instance, in 2007, Nadal would often interrupt his training sessions on the public courts of Manacor, just to hit a few balls with fans and foreign tourists that had asked him to, even though they were not very good, and even against his uncle Toni’s wishes.
+For instance, in 2007, Nadal would often interrupt his training sessions on the public courts of Manacor, just to hit a few balls with fans and foreign tourists that had asked him to, even though they were not very good, and even against his uncle Toni's wishes.

 Nadal was also noted for his visceral delight in competing, whether he won or lost.
 He also had a rare philosophical approach to tennis and life that one sportswriter described as a "model of humility, empathy, and perspective".

+In an interview for the Netflix documentary Rafa, Nadal revealed that he sought psychiatric support and received medication during his below expectation year of 2015.
+He reported that this schedule helped him improve from his psychological issues during the season.

 Nadal was known for his on-court rituals including specific bodily movements and the positioning of items courtside.
 At changeovers, he always waited until his opponent crossed the net, refused to step on the lines, and lined up his drinks bottles in precise positions near his chair, labels always facing out, before stepping back into action.
-His water-bottle routine was so well-known that when they fell over during a match at the 2015 Australian Open, a ball boy dashed over to return the bottles to their upright position, with the labels facing the court as Nadal had intended.
+His water-bottle routine was so well known that when they fell over during a match at the 2015 Australian Open, a ball boy dashed over to return the bottles to their upright position, with the labels facing the court as Nadal had intended.
 Nadal explained that such rituals were meant to work as a psychological mechanism to help him stay calm in stressful situations.

 There was a pattern to the way he approached a serve.
 He usually took three balls, examined them, discarded one, shook the strands of hair that were not corralled by his headband out of his eyes, and then served.
 Nadal's extensive time taken between points received criticism from other players including Roger Federer and Denis Shapovalov, with the latter wanting Nadal to be given a code violation for pushing the 25-second serve clock to the limit, stating that he was being given preferential treatment because of his status in the game.